earthcubeprojects-chords/chords/whatis.md

 Nothing is entirely free (unlike beer).
 You will need to adapt your instrument to send the URL's containing your measurements, to your Portal.
 But usually this is not too hard.
 Your instrument may already have an Internet connection, and you just need to add a few lines to a processing script.
 Maybe you will need to add a USB cell modem to your data acquisition computer.
-Or perhaps you need to add a $50 _Rasberry Pi_ to provide translation from an instrument to the network.
+Or perhaps you need to add a $50 _Raspberry Pi_ to provide translation from an instrument to the network.
 Chances are that since you deploy instruments, you are already pretty handy in this area.
 In any event, we can offer advice on getting connected.
 And this web site already has code examples for accessing the portal from many languages.